 So what is the result?

-1. A data warehouse is a powerful business tool that unifies scattered information into one system.
+1. A data warehouse is a powerful business tool that unifies scattered information into a single system.

 2. It automatically cleans data, speeds up analytics, and reduces the cost of maintaining outdated solutions.